Adaptive Bernstein-von Mises theorems in Gaussian white noise: Proofs

 \subsection{Proofs of weak BvM results in $\ell_2$ (Theorems \ref{EB weak BvM} and \ref{HB weak BvM})}

 To prove a weak BvM we need to show that the posterior contracts at rate $1/\sqrt{n}$ to the truth in the relevant space and that the finite-dimensional projections of the rescaled posterior converge weakly to those of the normal law $\mathcal{N}$ (see Theorem 8 of \cite{CaNi} for more discussion).
 The latter condition is implied by a classical parametric BvM in total variation.
+Recall that $\hat{\alpha}_n$ is the maximum marginal likelihood estimator defined in \eqref{likelihood}.

 \begin{theorem} For every $\beta , R>0$ and $M_n \rightarrow \infty$, we have

 where $S = H(\delta)$ or $H^{-s}$ for $s > 1/2$.
 If $S = H(\delta)$ then $L_n = (\log n)^{3/2} (\log \log n)^{1/2}$; if in addition $f_0 \in \mathcal{Q}_{SS} (\beta,R,\varepsilon)$, then the rate improves to $L_n = 1$ for $\delta \geq 2$.
 If $S = H^{-s}$ for $s > 1/2$, then $L_n = 1$. \end{theorem}